 What is requirements analysis?

-The requirements analysis is the process of discovering stakeholder needs and requirements for a software application being developed.
-It confirms accurate capture, interpretation, and representation of the customers’, users’, and other stakeholder needs and transforming those needs into a set of requirements for a product.
-For optimal results, the set of product requirements must be verified that they have the characteristics of well-formed requirements (e.g. needed, unambiguous, complete, consistent, correct, feasible, verifiable) and validated that they represent the intent of the needs from which they were transformed.
+The requirements analysis is the process of discovering stakeholder needs and requirements for a system or software application being developed.
+It confirms accurate capture, interpretation, and representation of the customers’, users’, and other stakeholders’ needs and transforms those needs into a set of requirements for a product.
+For optimal results, the set of product requirements must be verified to have the characteristics of well-formed requirements (e.g. needed, unambiguous, complete, consistent, correct, feasible, verifiable) and validated that they represent the intent of the needs from which they were transformed.

 Best practices for requirements analysis

 Stakeholders can communicate their expectations in several forms – needs and requirements.
-The stakeholder needs represent what the stakeholders need the product to do to address the problem or opportunity the product is to address; stakeholder requirements are stakeholder-own product requirements that communicate what the stakeholders require of the product to meet their needs.
+Stakeholder needs represent what the stakeholders need the product to do to address the problem or opportunity the product is to address; stakeholder requirements are top-level, stakeholder-defined product requirements that communicate what the stakeholders require of the product to meet their needs.
 Stakeholder needs are expressed in natural language without the use of “shall”, while stakeholder requirements are communicated with “shall” to make sure they are treated as binding requirements the product will be verified to meet.

-It is important to define and understand the stakeholder needs and requirements before defining the product requirements to which the product will be designed and built to.
-Given there are multiple stakeholders, there will be multiple sets of stakeholder needs and requirements.
-It is up to the project team to elicit these needs and requirements, resolve conflicts, inconsistencies, and other issues.
+It is important to define and understand the stakeholder needs and requirements before defining the product requirements to which the product will be designed and built.
+Since there are multiple stakeholders, there will be multiple sets of stakeholder needs and requirements.
+It is up to the project team to elicit these needs and requirements and to resolve conflicts, inconsistencies, and other issues.
 The results will be an integrated set of needs from which the product requirements will be transformed.
-The resulting product requirements represents what the product must do in order for the needs to be met.
-If needs describe the “what,” product requirements define the “how.”
+The resulting product requirements represent what the product must do in order for the needs to meet the stated needs.

 Requirements traceability is of the utmost importance to the requirements analysis process.
-It is used to ensure that each requirement clearly communicates the intent of their source.
-Without traceability, it’s nearly impossible to know if the software product meets stakeholder needs, drivers and constraints, goals, and objectives.
-Requirements analysis could be executed perfectly, but without requirements traceability to their source, there would be no way to prove you have the right set of requirements.
+It is used to ensure that each requirement clearly communicates the intent of its source.
+Without traceability, it’s nearly impossible to know if the software product meets its stakeholders’ needs, goals and constraints.
+Requirements analysis could be executed perfectly, but without traceability of requirements to their source, there would be no way to prove you have the full, correct set of requirements.

 Therefore, a best practice of requirements analysis is to ensure that each requirement is traceable to all corresponding artifacts.
 These artifacts include not only their source but also downstream artifacts including the design, product verification planning and product validation planning.

 Another equally important best practice for requirements analysis is to execute a predetermined process.
-Carefully performing each step can be the difference between a software product’s success or failure to meet stakeholder needs.
+Carefully performing each step can be the difference between a product’s success or failure meeting stakeholder needs.